 At the end of the level term, most term life insurance policies automatically renew.
 The renewal premiums will be much more expensive than the initial premiums – substantially so.
 In fact, the premiums on Canadian term life insurance policies are so expensive these days that almost nobody renews their policies.
-In years past (up to about the early 90’s) it made sense to renew your term policy but with today’s policies you should be planning on doing something other than renewing at the end of the term.
+In years past (up to about the early ’90s) it made sense to renew your term policy but with today’s policies, you should be planning on doing something other than renewing at the end of the term.
 This Globe and Mail article discusses how pricing of these policies has changed so that automatically renewing your term policy is no longer an attractive option.

 At the end of the term, you can requalify if you still need insurance.
 Don’t be fooled by the term ‘requalify’.
-The only difference between requalifying and buying a new policy (with the associated new medical exam and higher premiums as a result of your older age) is….well there isn’t any difference.
+The only difference between requalifying and buying a new policy (with the associated new medical exam and higher premiums as a result of your older age) is….well there isn’t any different.
 I guess requalifying assumes that you bought a new policy with the same company instead of shopping around to ensure you’re still getting the best rates.
 In short, requalification is basically a shell game – if you can requalify, you can buy a new policy anywhere.
 This feature isn’t often seen in Canada, it’s a hangover from U.S. Products that used to have this available as a policy option.

-If you purchase a term policy, you should ensure that it has conversion clause in the policy – accept nothing less.
+If you purchase a term policy, you should ensure that it has a conversion clause in the policy – accept nothing less.
 The conversion clause allows you to purchase a permanent life insurance policy without taking a medical exam – and still receive healthy rates.

 There’s a reason this is important.
-When we’re young and healthy, buying term insurance with the intention of cancelling it in the future is great.
+When we’re young and healthy, buying term insurance with the intention of canceling it in the future is great.
 However, for the few that become uninsurable later in life, conversion allows you to change your mind and switch over to a permanent life insurance policy – no matter how insurable you’ve become.
 It’s insurance for your insurance.
 Most folks won’t need or want to use this, but if you do become uninsurable, this clause can be the only opportunity for you to continue to get life insurance.

 Tip: Some Canadians will purchase term insurance for the cheaper premiums today with the intention of changing to permanent insurance when they’re older.
 This defers higher premiums until later in life which may be preferable.
 And the conversion clause guarantees that we can change to a permanent policy later, no matter what our health is like in the future.

 There is a broad variety of term life insurance policies available in Canada today.
-However, there are three types that are the most common – 10 year term, 20 year term, and 30 year term.
+However, there are three types that are the most common – 10-year term, 20-year term, and 30-year term.

 Typically one should purchase the term that best fits the length of time you want to keep insurance.
-If you’re planning on keeping the insurance for 20 years, your best bet is likely a 20 year term.
+If you’re planning on keeping the insurance for 20 years, your best bet is likely a 20-year term.

-Term is insurance is relatively straightforward with few differences amongst policies.
+The term is insurance is relatively straightforward with few differences amongst policies.
 The best way to get the lowest premiums is to use a broker who shops multiple companies.
 But be careful – some brokers won’t quote all companies that are available or competitive.
 Many brokers pool their business to a few insurers and as a result, won’t quote some of the more competitive companies that may be available.
 Ensure your broker works with 10 or more companies routinely, not just placing 90% of their business with the same three companies.